elastic/go-elasticsearch/README.md

 As you see in the example above, the `esapi` package allows to call the Elasticsearch APIs in two distinct ways: either by creating a struct, such as `IndexRequest`, and calling its `Do()` method by passing it a context and the client, or by calling the `Search()` function on the client directly, using the option functions such as `WithIndex()`.
 See more information and examples in the
 [package documentation](https://godoc.org/github.com/elastic/go-elasticsearch/esapi).

-The `estransport` package handles the transfer of data to and from Elasticsearch, including retrying failed requests, keeping a connection pool, discovering cluster nodes and logging.
+The `elastictransport` package handles the transfer of data to and from Elasticsearch, including retrying failed requests, keeping a connection pool, discovering cluster nodes and logging.

 Read more about the client internals and usage in the following blog posts: